-- 1. A doctoral degree in a relevant topic. - A track record of expertise in qualitative methods with young people and/or in participatory designs, ideally in the field of health - Demonstrated engagement through recent peer-reviewed publication in empirical research with a focus on young people and/or the socio-material relations of health/illness - 4.
-Demonstrated engagement, including through recent peer-reviewed publication, in applying social theories to health - 5.
-Demonstrated expertise of working with socially marginalized populations - Experience in training and/or supervising fieldworkers, peer researchers and/or researchers. - 7.
-Contributions as lead and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are at least internationally excellent. - 8.
-Proven ability to work independently, as well as collaboratively as part of a research team, and to meet research deadlines. - 9.
-An understanding of the strategies for improving equity and inclusion in including effective time management.
+- 1. A postgraduate degree, ideally a doctoral degree in biostatistics or a similarly quantitative area. - 2.
+Demonstrated aptitude for methodological research in causal inference. - Contributions as lead and co-author in peer-reviewed outputs, as expected by the subject area/discipline in terms of types and volume of output; significant contributions to at least four outputs within the most recent 5 years which are at least internationally excellent2. - Proven ability to work independently, as well as collaboratively as part of a research team, and to meet research deadlines. - 5.
+An understanding of the strategies for improving equity and inclusion in research and or learning and teaching. - Evidence of excellent interpersonal skills, including ability to communicate effectively both orally and in writing. - 7.
+Evidence of good organizational skills, including effective time management. - 8.
+Good programming skills in R, Python, or equivalent.
+Please indicate the length of experience using these languages and depth of expertise (e.g. have you written packages?).